How to Find Profitable Products to Sell on Amazon

 1) Check Out Amazon Best Seller Lists

-Note: Targeting items that rank in the top 10% of a category with a huge number of items is far more useful than comparing ranks across categories (which all have their own supply and demand ecosystems).
+Note: Targeting items that rank in the top 10% of a category with a vast number of items is far more helpful than comparing ranks across categories (which all have their supply and demand ecosystems).

 3) Use Amazon’s “Frequently Bought Together” Feature

-Amazon’s “Frequently Bought Together” feature makes recommendations based on a customer behavior, search, and purchase history.
-If you’re not familiar with this feature, it essentially recommends additional products that a customer might want to add to their order.
+Amazon’s “Frequently Bought Together” feature makes recommendations based on customer behavior, search, and purchase history.
+If you’re unfamiliar with this feature, it recommends additional products that customers might want to add to their orders.

 Here’s an example:

 As you can see, the recommended items stick within a single niche and are more-or-less complimentary to one another.
-This is a great way to discover products that may have earning potential on Amazon.
+This is a great way to discover products that may have earning potential.
 The algorithm is essentially telling you:

 a) That people are interested in the recommended products